 What Does Dicamba Damage Look Like?

 Dicamba is more powerful than glyphosate-based herbicides like Monsanto's Roundup, which farmers used before superweeds developed.
-Farms not planted with crops genetically modified to resist dicamba are extremely vulnerable to damage from the herbicide.
+Farms that don’t plant crops genetically modified to resist dicamba are extremely vulnerable to damage.
 Signs that your plants have been damaged by dicamba, according to the Purdue Plant & Pest Diagnostic Laboratory, include:

 - Twisted and crinkled leaves